Tuition & Benefits

 Veterans Benefit Program

 The majority of military benefit programs are not built to outright finance your education.
-The only exception could be the Post-9/11 GI Bill, also known as the "Yellow Ribbon Program," which pays you the lower of either the actual tuition and fees or the national maximum per year for a private school like Suffolk University (Suffolk is committed to enabling eligible veterans to cover the full cost of tuition, fees, and books in any University degree program.)
+The only exception could be the Post-9/11 GI Bill®, also known as the "Yellow Ribbon Program," which pays you the lower of either the actual tuition and fees or the national maximum per year for a private school like Suffolk University (Suffolk is committed to enabling eligible veterans to cover the full cost of tuition, fees, and books in any University degree program.)
 Please contact the U.S. Department of Veterans Affairs to determine if you meet eligibility requirements and to learn more about available benefits.
 Veterans, dependents, and spouses must apply for educational benefits through the VA.
-Dependents and spouses wishing to apply for the Post-9/11 GI Bill must have the veteran first transfer benefits to them through the TEB form.
-You can apply for benefits in one of the following two ways:
+Dependents and spouses wishing to apply for the Post 9/11 GI Bill must have the veteran first transfer benefits to them.

 Tuition Assistance Program (TAP)